-Mathematics and English Courses and Computer Lab Support
+SELF-PACED STUDIES -Mathematics and English Courses and Computer Lab Support

+Through the Developmental Studies department, the college offers students the opportunity to take both English and Mathematics courses in a self-paced, computer based format during regular classroom meetings and by providing individualized instruction.
+Self-Paced courses are designed for selfmotivated students who are interested in pursuing course work using computers.
+These students may want a faster way to progress through their courses, or these students may prefer spending more time mastering the class material and want to move at a slower pace than a traditional class.

-Through the Developmental Studies department, the college offers students the opportunity to take both English and Mathematics courses in a self paced computer based format while providing regular classroom meetings and assistance.
-Instructors are available in the classroom to help answer questions, students have access to their course materials through the internet and in the college's computer labs as well as through an Open Entry Open Exit Lab which is available during both day and evening hours.
+Self-Paced Studies students are required to attend every class to make progress and must demonstrate proficiency on each assignment and test to complete the course.
+Instructors and tutors help explain course material, answer questions, and assist with assignments.
+Students have access to their course materials through the internet and in the college's computer labs as well as through the Self-Paced Studies Lab, which is available during both day and evening hours.